 MY BIRDING YEAR 2009

 After a great year of birding last year, I decided to take it easy and just go for lifers this year.
-The year started well when a glaucous-winged gull was found in Cleveland on January 2nd.
+The year started well when a Glaucous-winged gull was found in Cleveland on January 2nd.
 Thankfully, after missing the last one in South Wales by minutes, I finally connected with this species.

 Glaucous-winged gull